P005 RECYCLE PLASTIC

 - Climate protection potential: According to OMV, recycling via ReOil can reduce CO₂ emissions by up to 34% compared to incinerating plastic waste.
 OMV+2OMV+2

-- Product quality: The raw materials recovered from plastic waste are of sufficient quality to produce new plastics — even for applications with high requirements (e.g. food packaging or medical products).
+- Product quality: The raw materials recovered from plastic waste are of sufficient quality to produce new plastics — even for applications with high requirements (e.g. food packaging or medical devices).
 OMV+1

 ⚠️ Limitations and criticisms / challenges